Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: Conclusions

 Nonetheless, there are features in the UV lightcurve which look like the X-ray lightcurve, so we try to isolate the contribution of reprocessing by filtering the UVW2 lightcurve to remove the long timescale variability.
 This gives a closer match to our model light-curve, however the amplitude is still under predicted, and our model still varies too fast in comparison to the data.

 Recent progress in understanding the observed lags in AGN have focussed on an additional reprocessor from the BLR/inner disc wind.
 We approximate this emission as a blackbody and fit to the observed lightcurves to constrain the contribution of the diffuse emission from this reprocessor in the UVW2 waveband.
-This gives a better match to the observed variability amplitude, but it is clear that the simple filtering process did not remove all the intrinsic UVW2 variability.
+This gives a better match to the observed variability amplitude, but it is clear that the simple filtering process did not remove all the intrinsic UVW2 variability, and that a blackbody is not a good description of the diffuse reprocessed emission.

 The intensive multiwavelength reverberation campaigns were designed to measure the size scale of the disc in AGN.
 Instead, the reverberation signal in the UV mostly comes from the BLR/inner wind.
-These campaigns also assumed that reprocessing was the main driver of variability in the UV lightcurves.
+These campaigns also assumed that X-ray reprocessing was the main driver of variability in the UV lightcurves.
 This is clearly not the case in F9, as can be seen on simple energetic arguments.
 Unlike the lower Eddington fraction AGN (NGC5548 and NGC4151), the variable hard X-ray power is not sufficient to drive the variable UV luminosity.
-Instead, most of the variability in the UV comes from some intrinsic process in the disc itself.
+Instead, most of the variability in the UV comes from some intrinsic process in the disc itself (see also \citealt{Mahmoud22} for a similar conclusion in the similar Eddington fraction source Akn120).
 This highlights the disconnect between the timescales predicted by the standard \citet{Shakura73} disc models, where intrinsic mass accretion rate fluctuations can only propagate on the viscous timescale which is extremely long.
 Instead, this could favour some of the newer radiation magnetohydrodynamic simulations, which indicate a disc structure that is quite unlike these classic models, where there is considerable variability on the sound speed \citep{Jiang20}.